 Keeping Up with the Golden Retrievers

-The popular family dog, support dog, hunting dog, and companion needs the best type of overall health and treatment, and part of that is grooming.
+The famous family dog, support dog, hunting dog, and companion needs the best overall health and treatment, and part of that is grooming.
 What is the best way to groom this type of breed?
 What kinds of tools do I need?

 The tools you will need are simply a brush, comb, quality shampoo and conditioner for dogs, towels, nail clippers, and toothbrush and toothpaste for dogs.
-Some optional but recommended tools are a cool hairdryer, disposable dental wipes, veterinarian ear cleaning solution, and flea and tick medications just in case.
+Some optional but recommended tools are an excellent hairdryer, disposable dental wipes, veterinarian ear cleaning solution, and flea and tick medications, just in case.

 Best Brushes for Golden Retrievers: Products

 This brush is one of the most popular and recommended dog brushes for a Golden Retriever.
 The pins are long enough to penetrate the coat and not leave scratch marks on the skin.
 What is impressive is that you can remove the dog fur from the brush with a button press.